kunalkirtak/MCP-Portfolio/01-github-mcp-server/README.md

 A compact, portfolio-quality **Model Context Protocol (MCP) server** that lets an AI agent search GitHub repositories, inspect repository metadata, list issues, and read a repository's README — all through the official GitHub REST API.
 Project 1 of an MCP portfolio, built with the **MCP Python SDK v2**.

-> Runs entirely on the free tier: no OpenAI/Anthropic/Gemini API key needed, no Docker, no database.
-Just Python + the GitHub REST API.

 ---

 ## Quick Start (Google Colab)